top of page

 To be transparent about the cost of camp:

 The main costs of camp are food and accommodations.
 These costs are fixed and per person.
 Other expenses include insurance, childcare, and miscellaneous costs such as banking fees.
-In order to make camp financially accessible to everyone we choose to provide subsidies in the form of work exchanges (including organizers’ work exchanges), scholarships, and reduced children’s fees.
-These subsidies are paid for out of the registration fees, earnings from the raffle, vendors’ contributions, and other donations.
+In order to make camp financially accessible to everyone we have a sliding scale for registration fees and we provide subsidies in the form of work exchanges (including organizers’ work exchanges), scholarships, and reduced children’s fees.

 Accomodations